statechannels/statechannels/readme.md

 **statechannels** is a simple off-chain framework for building **state channel applications** on top of the Ethereum blockchain.
 It aims to make it simpler to build permissionless applications that have instant finality with zero-fee transactions.

-You can learn more about what state channels are by reading [our whitepaper](https://statechannels.com/statechannels) or a less technical written [description](https://medium.com/l4-media/making-sense-of-ethereums-layer-2-scaling-solutions-state-channels-plasma-and-truebit-22cb40dcc2f4#c353).
-Further, if you want to dive into the specifications of the statechannels protocol you can [read them here](https://statechannels.com/specs).
+You can learn more about what state channels are by reading [one](https://l4.ventures/papers/statechannels.pdf) or [other](https://magmo.com/force-move-games.pdf) of the whitepapers underpinning the project, or a less technical written [description](https://medium.com/blockchannel/state-channel-for-dummies-part-2-2ffef52220eb).

 - [Packages](#packages)
   - [Solidity Packages](#solidity-packages)